 He helped Tottenham to the Double in 1961, infamously got a fistful of Billy Bremner's shirt, then managed Derby to the 1975 top-flight title.
-And here, he answers your questions...
+And in 2009, he answered your questions...

 Who would you say is the closest to the modern-day Dave Mackay?

 One would be little Paul Scholes.
 He’s only small but he’s dominant and runs the show for Man United.
 I think there are fewer players of my kind around than there were.

 Football’s changed.
 In our time it was a tougher game, maybe because of the referees.
 In the olden days you got away with more hard tackles.
 As long as they were fair, you were OK.
 Nowadays a hard tackle can get you a booking, which isn’t right if it’s not dirty.
 Even though I can show you a few stud-marks in my legs!

 - Position: Midfield, sweeper

 - Clubs: 1953-59 Heart of Midlothian (208 games, 32 goals), 1959-68 Tottenham Hotspur (318, 51), 1968-71 Derby County (145, 7), 1971-72 Swindon Town (26, 1)

 - International: 1957-65 Scotland (22 caps, 4 goals)